I ka wā ma mua, I ka wā ma hope

 Marcel Proust, 1871-1922

-I am an Associate Professor at the Department of Atmospheric Sciences at the University of Hawaii at Mānoa.
-I received my PhD in 2012 from Columbia University.
+Our research group is based at the Department of Atmospheric Sciences at the University of Hawaiʻi at Mānoa.

-My research interests include ENSO dynamics and predictability, extreme events in response to large-scale climate variability and change, paleoclimate, hydro-climate modeling, machine learning applications in environmental science and climate model optimization.
+The group is led by Prof. Christina Karamperidou [pronunciationand focuses on ENSO dynamics and predictability, extreme events in response to large-scale climate variability and change, paleoclimate, and machine learning applications in environmental science and climate model optimization.

-The mechanisms behind ENSO strength and pattern diversity remain an open question: our studies utilize a hierarchy of models to better understand the response of ENSO diversity and its impacts in past and future climates.
+The mechanisms behind ENSO strength and pattern diversity remain an open question: our studies utilize a hierarchy of models to better understand the response of ENSO diversity and its impacts in past, present, and future climates.

-Extratropical atmospheric circulation is influenced by the tropics, and in turn it may influence tropical ocean-atmosphere variability: our studies look into the interactions between tropical climate variability and midlatitude atmospheric dynamics, including blocking events, volcanic eruptions, surface temperature contrasts etc.
+Extratropical atmospheric circulation is influenced by the tropics, and in turn it may influence tropical ocean-atmosphere variability: our studies look into the interactions between tropical climate variability and midlatitude atmospheric dynamics, including blocking events, atmosperic response to volcanic eruptions, surface temperature contrasts etc.

 Paleoclimate proxy records reflect large-scale signals as they are modulated by regional processes and terrain influences: our studies combine the use of global climate models, high-resolution regional models and statistical downscaling methods to improve interpretation of proxies recording ENSO variability.